philgyford/ansible-multi-django/README.md

 And the password defined in `env_vars/base.yml`.
 The IP address is set in `Vagrantfile`.

+## Notes

+`roles/common/` is stuff to do with setting up the basic server, before we get to webservers, databases, etc.

 ## TODO

 * Change test passwords in `env_vars/base.yml`.